milanbankovic/isocert/morphi/README.md

  - proof.h: Defines an interface for exporting proofs.

- - utility.h, assertions.h, tests.h: Contain some utility structures and functions.
+ - utility.h, assertions.h, tests.h: Contain some utility structures and
+ functions.

+ - bugs/: Contains patch files which introduce various bugs into the solver.
+   Used to show that the checker rejects false proofs.